21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Faster than manual Photoshop frequency-separation retouchingSmaller community and fewer presets than mainstream editors

 Output Quality Notes: Evoto AI vs. Retouch4me (a competitor not on this list): both produce excellent AI skin retouching, but Evoto offers a more complete portrait workflow with background replacement and body reshaping included.
-Skin texture preservation in Evoto is among the best we tested — the AI smooths blemishes without creating the “wax mannequin” effect that plagues lower-quality portrait retouching tools.
+Skin texture preservation in Evoto is among the best we tested, smoothing blemishes without creating the wax-mannequin effect that plagues lower-quality portrait retouching tools.

 Privacy/Licensing Notes: Processing is primarily local for core retouching features.
 Some advanced features may require cloud processing.
 Evoto’s privacy policy governs any uploaded data.
 Full commercial use on paid plans.
-Be aware of ethical considerations around body reshaping features — transparent disclosure is good practice.
+Be aware of ethical considerations around body reshaping features, since transparent disclosure is good practice.

-Consultant Tip: In our testing, Evoto AI cut retouching time by approximately 70–80% compared to manual Photoshop frequency-separation workflows on a batch of 200 headshots.
+Consultant Tip: In our testing, Evoto AI cut retouching time by roughly 70 to 80% compared to manual Photoshop frequency-separation workflows on a batch of 200 headshots.
 Your results may vary depending on shoot complexity and retouching standards.
-Set up a batch preset, process the full shoot, then only hand-retouch the hero images.
+Because most premium exports consume credits, Evoto is cheapest when you export selectively, so set up a batch preset, process the shoot, then only hand-retouch the hero images.

 Rubric CategoryScore